 - Clinical Practice and Innovation

-Including patients, researchers, and healthcare professionals – both within the membership of the working groups and through external engagement – in the development of this strategy has been critical to our work thus far.
-As part of that effort, the Strategic Programmes Office has hosted a number of interactive informational seminars that have been well-attended and well-received.
+Including patients, researchers, and healthcare professionals – both within the membership of the working groups and through external engagement – in the development of this strategy was critical to our work.
+As part of that effort, the Strategic Programmes Office hosted a number of interactive informational seminars that were well-attended and well-received.
 You can find the recordings of these seminars at the links below.

 Documentation and Further Reading